 Popular English drama “Victoria” overplays the extent to which Queen Victoria sought to aid the famine Irish in the 1840s, exaggerating her interest in Ireland.

-As some in Britain grapple to come to terms with the horror of the 1840s Irish Famine, a defining period in Irish history that is sadly widely uncovered by the British education system, the role that Britain’s Queen Victoria played in coming to the aid of her then-subjects has been pushed into the spotlight with questions arising as to what extent she cared about the hundreds of thousands of Irish people who were dying of hunger and sickness.
+While a defining period in Irish history, it is sadly widely uncovered by the British educational system.
+The role that Britain’s Queen Victoria played in coming to the aid of her then-subjects, however, was pushed into the spotlight with the airing of the episode,s.

-After the most recent episode of hit English show “Victoria”, British viewers were shocked to discover the brutality of the Great Hunger.
-Many British people had not previously known of the death of at least one million and emigration of a further million of their closest neighbors in what must be regarded as the darkest and most horrifying seven years in Irish history.
+British viewers were truly shocked to discover the brutality of the Great Hunger.
+Many of them had not previously known of the death of at least one million and the emigration of a further million of their closest neighbors in what must be regarded as the darkest and most horrifying seven years in Irish history.

 “There is no evidence that she had any real compassion for the Irish people in any way,” said historian Christine Kinealy, founding director of Ireland's Great Hunger Institute at Quinnipiac University.

 While it wasn’t until the later years of her reign that a new generation of Irish nationalists, including Maud Gonne and James Connolly, began to blame Queen Victoria for the famine, historical records show that the British monarch did little to aid the Irish at the time.
 Prime Minister Lord John Russell even called on the queen to do more to end the starvation.

 Kinealy has studied Queen Victoria’s diaries as well as the writings of Prime Ministers Peel and Russell, and she believes that “Victoria” may be overplaying the real queen's empathy.